Methodist Church of Great Britain: Worship and liturgy

 The Methodist Church has used a succession of hymnals (hymn books) and service books.
 The Methodist Hymn-Book (1933) was the first hymnal published after the 1932 union.
 In 1936 the church authorised the Book of Offices, (Note: Offices refers to divine office or canonical hours.
 All Methodist service books contain evening and morning prayers for daily use.) including an "Order for Morning Prayer", which followed the precedent of Wesleyan liturgies based on the Book of Common Prayer (1662).
 Later, the Methodist Service Book (1975) modernised the language used in the Communion prayers; its widespread usage has been cited as a cause for more frequent celebration of Communion in the Methodist Church.
 The publication of a new hymnal, Hymns and Psalms (1983), expanded the repertoire of 20th-century compositions.

 The Methodist Worship Book (1999) includes a wider range of services for every season; it continues the 1975 service book's intention of preserving Methodist traditions while taking into account the insights of the liturgical renewal movement.
 News media took interest in its publication due to the utilisation of gender-neutral language and the inclusion of a prayer addressed to "God our Father and our Mother ".
 This prayer was viewed by some traditionalists as a "challenging" departure from the masculine language which is traditionally used when referring to God.

 Hymnody is used to communicate doctrine, and is recognised as a central feature of Methodism's liturgical identity.
 The church is known for its rich musical tradition, and Charles Wesley was instrumental in writing many of the popular hymns sung by Methodist congregations.
 Singing the Faith is the current hymnal, published by the church in 2011.
 It contains 748 hymns and songs and 42 liturgical settings (such as the Kyrie, the Sanctus and the Lord's Prayer, as well as material from the Taizé and Iona traditions).
 There are also 50 canticles and psalms, selected on the basis of their use within liturgy.
 The collection of 89 hymns by Charles Wesley is a reduction from over 200 in the 1933 Hymn-Book.

 Holy Communion

 Methodist congregations celebrate Holy Communion within a Sunday service generally at least once a month.
 The practice of an open table is now widespread in the Methodist Church.
-Although the phrasing and exact requirements in a particular local church may vary, generally "all those who love the Lord Jesus Christ" are invited to receive bread and wine, irrespective of age or denominational identity.
+Although the phrasing and exact requirements in a particular local church may vary, generally "all those who love the Lord Jesus Christ" are invited to receive bread (Christ's body) and wine (blood), irrespective of age or denominational identity.
 However this is not historic Methodist practice.
 Guidelines about Children and Holy Communion, issued in 1987, affirmed that those receiving communion should, if not already baptised, be encouraged to be baptised—though acknowledging that this "theological principle" was not widely adhered to.